 Section 149(10) of the Companies Act, 2013 provides that Independent Directors shall hold office for a term up to five consecutive years on the Board of a Company and shall be eligible for re-appointment on passing a Special Resolution by the Shareholders of the Company.
-Accordingly, Mr. Sharadchandra Abhyankar was re-appointed in the members meeting held on 16th August, 2019 as an Independent Director of the Company for a second term of 5 (five) consecutive years w.e.f 17th August, 2019 up to 16th August 2024.
+Accordingly, the Company has sought approval of the Members of the Company through Postal Ballot on 3rd May, 2021 for re-appointment of Dr. Sumit Chowdhury as Independent Director of the Company for a second term of 5 (five) consecutive years w.e.f 28th March, 2021 up to 27th March, 2026.